 Pocket Gems has made their name through their Episode games—games that focus heavily on narratives.
 They were so successful that mobile giant Tencent invested nearly $100 million in the company.

-Their Episodes series included pop singer Demi Lovato and has them teaming up with conglomerates like Time Warner.
+Their Episodes series included pop singer Demi Lovato and have them teaming up with conglomerates like Time Warner.
 What more could you want as a company?
 They found their niche and are riding it all the way to success.